bitfield/script/README.md

 // by contents of c
 ```

-This makes it convenient to write programs which take a list of input files on the command line, for example:
+This makes it convenient to write programs that take a list of input files on the command line, for example:

 ```go
 func main() {